RedHatProductSecurity/trestle-demo/README.md

 The demonstrates the authoring workflows using the `generate-edit-assemble` steps recommended by the `compliance-trestle` documentation.

+The workspace has been set up with a catalog from NIST using 800-53 and a FedRAMP profile.

+The component or system being described is the `hello-world` application for the ACME Corporation.

 ### Proposed Authoring CI Workflow

 Workflows can be demonstrated by using `make` targets.